OverLab-Group/.github/profile/README.md

 ---

 ## 📜 License
-All OverLab Group projects are released under the **MIT License**.
+All OverLab Group projects are released under the **MIT, GPL, AGPL, BSD, or Apache2 License**.
-This ensures freedom to use, modify, and distribute our work with proper attribution.

 > Note: While many of our projects are open-source, not all of them may be publicly available.
 > Some tools and research are kept private due to security, ethical, or strategic reasons.